Pediatrician serving Cerritos

 Many Cerritos parents tell me they did not grow up with explicit conversations about feelings, and they want to do things differently with their own kids without losing the strengths of how they were raised.
 That is exactly the right instinct, and it is very doable.
 We do not have to throw out high standards, hard work, and family expectations.
 We add the missing layer: a child who can name what they feel, regulate when they are stressed, ask for help when they are stuck, and recover from a setback.

 I am board-certified in pediatrics and neonatology and completed my fellowship at UCLA.
-In a 30-minute consultation, we can talk about what is actually going on with your child, what you are seeing at school or at home, and what specific shifts might help.
+In the book and the scripts, we work through what is actually going on with your child, what you are seeing at school or at home, and what specific shifts might help.
 The goal is never to lower the bar.
 It is to make sure your child can clear it without breaking.

 Schools and neighborhoods we hear from